Mem2019/Mem2019.github.io/_posts/2019-01-11-Linux-Kernel-Pwn-Basics.md

 ```

 Then switch to gdb, we load the debug info by `add-symbol-file ./core.ko [address obtained above]`.
 Then we can set the breakpoint easily by typing `b core_read` in gdb.
 If there is no symbol in the ELF file of Kernel Object, we can only use the offset obtained from IDA to set the breakpoint like this `b *(addr_of_text + offset)`.

+If you start gdb without `vmlinux` as argument, you may need `set architecture i386:x86-64:intel` in gdb if it complains that *"Remote 'g' packet reply is too long"*.

 ## 0x07 Summary